Timoh97/Quotes-app/README.md

 # Quotes
 # Description
-#### A website application on Quotes where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.  , 2 October 2021
+ A website application on Quotes where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
-#### By

  # AUTHOR
 **Timothy Mugendi**